wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_getnextmaintenancetime.md

 ---
-title: trx:/wallet/getnextmaintenancetime \[POST\]
+title: /wallet/getnextmaintenancetime - TRON
-description: Returns the timestamp of the next voting time in milliseconds.
+description: Example code for the /wallet/getnextmaintenancetime rest method. Сomplete guide on how to use /wallet/getnextmaintenancetime rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters